feature-engine/feature_engine/docs/api_doc/discretisation/index.rst

 :class:`EqualWidthDiscretiser()`         Sorts values into intervals of equal size.
 :class:`ArbitraryDiscretiser()`          Sorts values into intervals predefined by the user.
 :class:`DecisionTreeDiscretiser()`       Replaces values by predictions of a decision tree, which are discrete.
-:class:`TargetMeanDiscretiser()`         Sorts variable into equal frequency or equal width intervals then replaces intervals by the target mean.
+:class:`MeanDiscretiser()`               Sorts variable into equal-frequency or equal-width intervals then replaces intervals by the target mean.
 =====================================  ========================================================================